AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

 .. role:: ada(code)
    :language: ada

-This section presents the proof capability provided by the GNATprove tool supporting SPARK.
-In this section, we focus on the simpler proofs that are needed for program integrity.
+This section presents the proof capability of GNATprove, a major tool for the SPARK language.
+We focus here on the simpler proofs that you'll need to write to verify your program's integrity.
+The primary objective of performing proof of your program's integrity is to ensure the absence of runtime errors during its execution.

-For its soundness, this analysis relies on the prerequisite of having performed :ref:`Flow Analysis` and a user should not proceed further if there are still unjustified flow analysis messages for her program.
-The primary objective of performing proof of program integrity is to ensure the absence of any runtime error during the program's execution.
+The analysis steps discussed here are only sound if you've previously performed :ref:`Flow Analysis`.
+You shouldn't proceed further if there you still have unjustified flow analysis messages for your program.

 Runtime Errors
 ---------------------------------------------------------------------

-There is always the potential for errors which can occur at program's execution but will not be detected during compilation.
-These errors, called runtime errors, are those targeted by proof in GNATprove.
-There are various kinds of runtime errors, the most common being array out of range access (`buffer overflow <https://en.wikipedia.org/wiki/Buffer_overflow>`_ in Ada), subtype range violation, overflows in computations, and division by zero.
-Taking a look at the code below to give an example, let us look at a simple assignment statement setting the value of the ``I`` + ``J`` th cell of an array of naturals ``A`` to ``P`` / ``Q``.
+There's always the potential for errors that aren't detected during compilation to occur during a program's execution.
+These errors, called runtime errors, are those targeted by GNATprove.

+There are various kinds of runtime errors, the most common being references that are out of the range of an array (`buffer overflow
+<https://en.wikipedia.org/wiki/Buffer_overflow>`_ in Ada), subtype range
+violations, overflows in computations, and divisions by zero.
+The code below illustrates many examples of possible runtime errors, all within a single statement.
+Look at the assignment statement setting the ``I`` + ``J``'th cell of an array ``A`` to the value ``P`` / ``Q``.

 .. code:: ada